klekkala/klekkala.github.io/_pages/about.md

 For my thesis, I work on Knowledge transfer and sharing between agent models in mobile navigation and manipulation.
 I am also interested in distributed computing and try to utilize parallelized methods in the above training procedures.

 During my undergraduate studies, I worked on Autonomous Visual Navigation for Quadcopter as part of my Hons.
 Project.
-I was responsible for building the hardware platform and implementing state-estimation modules, primarily visual-inertial SLAM methods.
+I implemented state-estimation modules, primarily using sensor fusion for visual-inertial SLAM methods.

 I'm also a full-stack roboticicst and spend rest of my time building and deploying open sourced learning algorithms to hardware platforms.
 We recently built a large-scale mobile-robot for our experiments.
 Please visit the [Beobotv3](https://klekkala.github.io/hardware/) project for more details.